wdi-sg/gitbook-2019/05-express/express-intro/readme.md

 If the user requests bananas in the path, send back bananas.

-If the user requests apples in the path, return strawberries.
+If the user requests apples in the path, send back strawberries.

+#### Further

+If the user requests `/charizard`, send back information about charizard.
+If the user requests `/pikachu`, send back information about pikachu.
+If the user requests `/squirtle`, send back information about squirtle.